scalameta/scalafmt/docs/configuration.md

   - both owners belong to the same "statement container"; this is determined internally and usually selects the nearest containing block, template, match, argument or parameter group.
-- if two tokens match:
+- for each token that has matches in the surrounding lines:
-  - if there's a space before them, they themselves will be aligned on the right
+  - we'll determine the amount of extra space needed to be added _before_ that token, to align it _on the right_ with matching tokens
-  - if there's a space after them, the next tokens will be aligned on the left
+  - however, if there was no space before the token, that extra space will be added to the next space on its line, aligning subsequent token _on the left_.

 Align has several nested fields, which you can customize.
 However, it comes with four possible presets: none, some, more, & most.